-- Stay hydrated: drink about 3-4 litres of water each day of your trek and ascent
+- Stay hydrated: drink about 3-4 litres of water each day of your expedition

 - Avoid drugs or alcohol: even a sleeping tablet can cause you to have a raging headache

-- Descend if you’re not feeling well: consult your tour guide to decide what the best way to deal with your symptoms is
+- Descend if you’re not feeling well: consult your tour guide to decide what the best way to deal with your symptoms are

-Importantly, if you are concerned about the symptoms and have previously had difficulty at high altitudes, we recommend that you consult a doctor.
+Importantly, if you are concerned about the symptoms and have previously had difficulty at high altitudes, we recommend that you descend and consult a doctor.

 Read our guide on altitude sickness here.